shulmanbrent/InvisionInvolution/index.md

 ### Team

-At Invision Involution, our team is critiacal to our success.
+At Invision Involution, our team is critical to our success.
 We are proud to have a diverse grouop of individuals, spanning multiple locations and generations.
 - Glenn Shulman - President / CEO / Chief Dreamer
 - Julie Shulman - Executive Vice President
 - Dan Shasteen - Senior Consultant